Jörg Haider: Death and aftermath

 Haider died of injuries from a car crash at Lambichl in Köttmannsdorf near Klagenfurt, in the state of Carinthia, in the early hours of 11 October 2008.
 He had been on his way to celebrate his mother's 90th birthday.
 Police reported that the Volkswagen Phaeton that Haider had been driving came off the road, rolled down an embankment, and overturned, causing him "severe head and chest injuries".

 He had also allegedly been meeting with a young man, after having previously quarreled with Stefan Petzner that same evening.

 He was alone in the government car and no other vehicles were involved.

 At the time of the crash, Haider's car was travelling at 142 km/h (88 mph) or faster, more than twice the legal speed limit of 70 km/h (43 mph) for that part of the Loiblpass road.
 An initial investigation uncovered no signs of foul play, and conspiracy theories about the death have been strongly rejected by the Austrian police.

-Haider's widow denies that her husband was gay and questions the official account of the accident.
+Haider's widow denied that her husband was gay and questioned the official account of the accident.

 Haider's blood alcohol level at the time of the crash was 1.8 mg/L, more than three times the legal limit of 0.5 mg/L. This fact was noted by both Haider's spokesman and the state prosecutor.
 The director general of the Carinthian administration declared that in case the Governor had been intoxicated, the state would have the right to recourse for the damaged car against Haider's descendants.

 Austrian President Heinz Fischer said of Haider's death that it was a "human tragedy".

 Reactions in the press were mixed.
 Wolfgang Fellner, publisher of Österreich, wrote that he had: "fought bitterly" with Haider, but "finally, Haider became a gentle, considerate, almost wise politician ...
 Alas, he was once again too fast."
 Haider "died as he lived: always full throttle, always over the limit", Fellner concluded.

 However, Ernst Trost pointed out in the Kronen Zeitung that while Haider had enjoyed a "comet-like rise" in politics, he had also "ever again embarked on self-destructive actions and provoked opposition."
 The Chief Editor of Kurier, Christoph Kotanko, wrote that "however much his brown tones, xenophobia and aggressive populism were to be rejected ...
 Haider's criticism of the dominant conditions of the 1980s and 90s was partly also justified", and he had "named, fought and in part also changed" those conditions.

 On 25 January 2009, the Lippitzbachbrücke, a motorway bridge in Carinthia, was renamed to "Jörg-Haider-Brücke".

 That year, the consequences of Haider's financial policies became apparent when the Bavarian-Carinthian Hypo Alpe-Adria-Bank International got into serious difficulties, later leading to the bank's nationalisation.
 Swiss paper Tagesanzeiger wrote about "Haider's money destruction machine".
 In 2009, Carinthia had the highest per-capita debt in Austria.